Alaska: Federal politics

 Republican Don Young held Alaska's sole U.S. House seat for 49 years, from 1973 to 2022.

 Alaska regularly supports Republicans in presidential elections and has done so since statehood.
 Republicans have won the state's electoral college votes in all but one election that it has participated in (1964).
 No state has voted for a Democratic presidential candidate fewer times.
 Alaska was carried by Democratic nominee Lyndon B. Johnson during his landslide election in 1964, while the 1960 and 1968 elections were close.
 Since 1972, Republicans have carried the state by large margins.

 In 2008, Republican John McCain defeated Democrat Barack Obama in Alaska, 59.49% to 37.83%.
 McCain's running mate was Sarah Palin, the state's governor and the first Alaskan on a major party ticket.
 Obama lost Alaska again in 2012, but he captured 40% of the state's vote in that election, making him the first Democrat to do so since 1968.
 In 2020, Joe Biden received 42.77% of the vote for president, marking the high point for a Democratic presidential candidate since Johnson's 1964 victory.

 The Alaska Bush, central Juneau, midtown and downtown Anchorage, and the areas surrounding the University of Alaska Fairbanks campus and Ester have been strongholds of the Democratic Party.
-The Matanuska-Susitna Borough, the majority of Fairbanks (including North Pole and the military base), and South Anchorage typically have the strongest Republican showing.
+The Matanuska-Susitna Borough, the Kenai Peninsula, the majority of Fairbanks (including North Pole and the military base), and South Anchorage typically have the strongest Republican showing.

 Elections

 Alaska has a history of primary defeats for incumbent U.S. Senators, including Ernest Gruening, Mike Gravel, and Lisa Murkowski.
 However, Murkowski won re-election with a write-in campaign.
-Despite this, Alaska has also seen long-serving members of Congress, such as Ted Stevens, who served as a U.S. Senator for 40 years, and Don Young, who held Alaska's sole U.S. House seat for 49 years (from 1973 to 2022).
+Despite this, Alaska has also seen long-serving members of Congress, such as Ted Stevens, who served as a U.S. Senator for 40 years, and Don Young, who held Alaska's sole U.S. House seat for 49 years, from 1973 to 2022.

 In the 2020 election cycle, Alaskan voters approved Ballot Measure 2.
 The measure passed by a margin of 1.1%, or about 4,000 votes.
 The measure requires campaigns to disclose the original source and any intermediaries for campaign contributions over $2,000.
-The measure also establishes non-partisan primaries, sometimes called jungle primaries, for statewide elections (like in Washington state and California) and ranked-choice voting (like in Maine).
-Measure2 makes Alaska the third state with nonpartisan primaries for all statewide races, the second state with ranked choice voting, and the only state with both.
+The measure also establishes non-partisan primaries, sometimes called jungle primaries, for statewide elections (like in Washington state and California) and ranked-choice voting, like in Maine.
+Measure 2 makes Alaska the third state with nonpartisan primaries for all statewide races, the second state with ranked choice voting, and the only state with both.

 The 2022 special election to fill Alaska's only U.S. House seat, left vacant by the death of Don Young, was won by Mary Peltola.
 She became the first Democrat to win the House seat since 1972 and the first Alaskan Native elected to the United States Congress in history.
 After winning a full term in the 2022 general election, Peltola lost reelection in 2024 to Republican Nick Begich III.